PreEmptive logo

 Common Challenges with Protection

-When attempting to load a self-contained or single-file executable, Dotfuscator will present an “Invalid Input Assembly” error.
+Dotfuscator will present an “Invalid Input Assembly” error when loading a self-contained or single-file executable.
 This issue arises because these executable files comprise managed and unmanaged components, whereas Dotfuscator is designed to expect only managed components as input.

 Protecting Your Deployments

 Despite these challenges, we still need to protect these files.
-Managed components, which are extracted during installation, are vulnerable to being decompiled, hacked, or reverse-engineered once they are on the end-user’s device.
+Managed components extracted during installation are vulnerable to being decompiled, hacked, or reverse-engineered once they are on the end-user’s device.

 Integrating Dotfuscator in the Visual Studio Project File